architch/PPSAppPolicies/privacy-policy.md

      1. **YouTube Data API [(Privacy Policy)](http://www.google.com/policies/privacy)** - To display the videos published on Youtube related to Prabhu Premi Sangh.
      2. **Facebook API [(Privacy Policy)](https://www.facebook.com/policy.php)** - To display published Posts on our official facebook page :**AvdheshanandG**.
      3. **Twitter API [(Privacy Policy)](https://twitter.com/privacy)** - To display tweets from our official twitter handle:**@AvdheshanandG**

+*   We donot allow third party to serve content, including advertisements.

 *   We do not collect information from children aged 13-18 since this application is also available for children aged 13-18.